App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-When you legally change your name, because you got married or divorced, for instance, you’ll need to change your name on your credit cards.
+When you legally change your name, you’ll need to change your name on your credit cards.
 While the process isn’t difficult, it may be more complicated than you might expect.
-Here’s how to change your name on credit cards.
+Keep reading to learn why people need to change their name on their credit cards, how to change your name on credit cards, common pitfalls to avoid, and more.

 Common Reasons People Need to Make a Credit Card Name Change